amohan601/langchain-examples/langchain-notes.md

 client = OpenAI(api_key=os.environ["OPENROUTER_API_KEY"], base_url="https://openrouter.ai/api/v1")
 ```
 **Invocation (Non-Anthropic)**

+Every question we ask the model can be user or assistant question defined by the "role".

 ```
 response = client.chat.completions.create(
     model="gpt-4o-mini", **change to the model supported by respective provider**